joutvhu/form-json/aspnet/README.md

 ## Using

-- Use data type `Microsoft.AspNetCore.Http.IFormFile` to define files.
+- Use data type `Microsoft.AspNetCore.Http.IFormFile` to define files in the model.

 - Add `[FormJson]` attribute before the parameter